iampatrickbrinksma/SFS-Document-Builder-LWC-Components/README.md

 ## Image Gallery

 This component is an example simple image gallery which can be used to show images related to the Service Appointment's parent Work Order.
+The component filters out any files that are not images so only images are being displayed.

+You can set the following parameters after dragging the component onto a Document Builder template:
+* Gallery Title - Title that will be displayed above the gallery
+* Number Of Columns - a value between 1 and 12 to define the number of columns the galler will use to display the images